If you’re a newbie to wine, you might be overwhelmed by the sheer number of different types of wine varieties available.

 Rioja is a Spanish blended wine created primarily from the tempranillo grape, the world’s third most planted vine.

-Furthermore, Rioja wines are classified by the amount of time they have spent maturing rather than by vineyard sites, as is the case in Burgundy.
+Furthermore, Rioja wines are classified by the time they have spent maturing rather than by vineyard sites, as in Burgundy.

 Syrah